dstore-dbap/LumberMill/src/gambolputty/output/README.md

 routing:    Sets a routing value (@see: http://www.elasticsearch.org/blog/customizing-your-document-routing/) Timepatterns like %Y.%m.%d are allowed here.
 ttl:        When set, documents will be automatically deleted after ttl expired.
-Can either set time in microseconds or elasticsearch date format, e.g.: 1d, 15m etc.
+Can either set time in milliseconds or elasticsearch date format, e.g.: 1d, 15m etc.
 This feature needs to be enabled for the index.
 @See: http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-ttl-field.html
+sniff_on_start: The client can be configured to inspect the cluster state to get a list of nodes upon startup.
+Might cause problems on hosts with multiple interfaces.
+If connections fail, try to deactivate this.
+sniff_on_connection_fail: The client can be configured to inspect the cluster state to get a list of nodes upon failure.
+Might cause problems on hosts with multiple interfaces.
+If connections fail, try to deactivate this.
 consistency:    One of: 'one', 'quorum', 'all'
 replication:    One of: 'sync', 'async'.
 store_interval_in_secs:     Send data to es in x seconds intervals.